feliperdamaceno/fullstack-hono-htmx-template/README.md

    bun dev
    ```

-For more details, plese see the documentation in each file.
+For more details, please see the documentation in each file.
 The project is
 structured to be readable, intuitive, and easy to extend.

 ## Useful Links